Spencer and I had Singapore Hot Pot, in (of all places), Singapore, on our honeymoon. My first thought was “Asian fondue!” Well, not exactly.

 Instructions

-- Bring broth to a boil in a large sauce pan.
-Season broth with juice and zest of lemon or lime, fresh ginger and minced or sliced onions.
+- Bring broth to a boil in a large saucepan.
+Season broth with juice and zest of lemon or lime, fresh ginger, and minced or sliced garlic.
 Then add vegetables from firm to soft, starting with onions, carrots, celery, bok choy and mushrooms.
-Simmer gently until vegetables are tender, about 10 minutes.
+Simmer gently until all vegetables are tender, about 10 minutes.

 - If serving protein separately, (beef, chicken, shrimp or tofu) cook and place in separate bowls.
 If not, feel free to add to the soup, cooking until meat is done.